tiyan-attirmidzi/tiyan-attirmidzi/README.md

 ### About Me
 - ✨ I'm a Backend (on the way to be a Fullstack) Developer
-- 💼 I'm currently freelance in several companies
+- 💼 I'm Currently Freelance in Several Companies

 ### Reach Me At
 <p align='center'>